terrancecorley/minimal/README.md

 # minimal
-Minimal is a minimalist landing page for Terrance Corley.
+Minimal is a minimalist landing page.